Merkel calls for an immediate end to the violence in Belarus – hold those responsible to account

 Updated:

 Merkel’s weekly video message is often about Corona.
-This Saturday she is devoting herself to another topic: Belarus.
+On Saturday she devoted herself to another topic: Belarus.
 Because there is still no solution there.

-Berlin – The corona pandemic is currently still thinking about almost everything.
+Berlin – The corona pandemic is currently still overshadowing almost everything.
 But it does not simply make other political problems go away.
-For example the violence against the citizens peacefully protesting in Belarus.
+For example the violence against the citizens of Belarus protesting peacefully.
 Half a year after the election in the country, which was not recognized by many states, Chancellor Angela Merkel * has called for an end to such scenes.
 “We call on the political leadership in Minsk to end the repression immediately and to release the political prisoners,” said the CDU * politician on Saturday in her weekly video message.
 The leadership around President Alexander Lukashenko must finally respect the right to freedom of expression.

 “Germany and the European Union will continue to hold those responsible for the ongoing human rights violations in Belarus to account,” said Merkel, who also stood behind the protesters.
 “I am deeply impressed by the steadfastness of the Belarusian democracy movement.
 The rulers’ calculation seems to be that the world will forget these courageous people again.
 We must never allow that. “